What is Melosity?

-The News Feed is the heart of the Melosity community and makes Melsoity the best music social media.
-The News Feed is where you can find musicians, make friends, get involved in a conversation, find existing online music collaboration projects to join and post your projects where you might be looking for a drummer, singer or whatever you happen to be looking for to make your track better.
+The Community page is the heart of the Melosity community and makes Melsoity the best music social media.
+The Community page is where you can find musicians, make friends, get involved in a conversation, find existing online music collaboration projects to join and post your projects where you might be looking for a drummer, singer or whatever you happen to be looking for to make your track better.

 Click the green 'Post' button on the top left of your screen, just below the Melosity logo.
 You can either, choose an audio file from your computer, or drag and drop it., or you can just post a message.
 Once you have uploaded the audio file, you can also write a description.